emilyriehl/yoneda/src/simplicial-hott/07-discrete.rzk.md

       ( is-contr-horn-refl-refl-extension-type A is-discrete-A x y f)
 ```

-But since `A` is discrete, its hom type family is equivalent to its identity
+But since `#!rzk A` is discrete, its hom type family is equivalent to its
-type family, and we can use "path induction" over arrows to reduce the general
+identity type family, and we can use "path induction" over arrows to reduce the
-case to the one just proven:
+general case to the one just proven:

 ```rzk
 #def is-contr-hom2-is-discrete uses (extext)